-Use the riangle and riangle buttons, as necessary, to make menu selections.

-- 3. From the Ford Menu, highlight Output State Test, then press the ENTER ⊕ button. - 4.
-The message "Warm up engine to operating temperature" displays.
+- Use the ᢙ and buttons, as necessary, to make menu selections. - The message "Warm up engine to operating temperature" displays.
 Start and warm-up engine to normal operating temperature.
-Press the ENTER button to continue. - 5.
-When prompted, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Output State Check at this time, press the SYSTEM MENU (\$) button. - 6.
+Press the ENTER → button to continue. - When prompted, turn ignition key OFF and wait for the on screen prompt.
+If you wish to exit the Output State Check at this time, press the FF/M Total button. - 6.
 Turn ignition ON.
 DO NOT start the engine.
-If your vehicle is equipped with one of the following engine types, perform the added procedures described below: - For 4.9L engines with standard transmission: Press and hold the clutch until the "Output State Check Active" screen displays. - Active" screen displays.
+If your vehicle is equipped with one of the following engine types, perform the added procedures described below:

-For 7.3L diesel engines: Press and hold accelerator until the "Output State Check Active" screen displays. - For 2.3L turbo engines with octane switch: Put switch in premium position. - 7.
-Press the ENTER $\Theta$ button to continue. - 8.
-A "One moment please test is in progress..." message shows on the Diagnostic Tool's LCD display.
+- For 4.9L engines with standard transmission: Press and hold the clutch until the "Output State Check Active" screen displays. - For 7.3L diesel engines: Press and hold accelerator until the "Output State Check Active" screen displays - For 2.3L turbo engines with octane switch: Put switch in premium position. - 7.
+Press the ENTER \bigcirc button to continue. - 8.
+A "One moment please test is in progress..." message shows on the Tool's LCD display.